karthikcs/capstone-project-flight-delay/capstone_proposal.md

 In the US, there are around 44,000 flights per day on an average.
 More than 2.5 million passengers travel through domestic flights per day.
 Air travel has become very stable and matured over couple of decades.
 However, there are still a lot of cancellations and delays that cause passengers a huge discomfort as well as loss in the businesses.

-There are different type of people who use the commercial flights for travel- tourists, business trips or personal trips to work/home.
+There are different type of people who use the commercial flights for travel- tourism, business trips or personal trips to work/home.
 Delays in the flights will have impact on:

 - Connecting flights
-- Missing the customer meetings
+- Missing the business meetings
 - Customer discomfort

 In this era of information, almost everyone takes informed decisions in their personal and business activities.
 To make decisions on the flight booking and planning more informed, prediction of delays/cancellation plays a mojor role

 ### Problem Statement

-Flight booking services today provide the data about the price comparisons, no. of hops, flight time etc, however, it will be add to customer delight if those services can provide a hint about predicted delays/cancellations.It becomes a great boon for travellers if they know the predicted delay/cancellation of flights much in advance which helps them to plan ahead.
+Flight booking services today provide the data about the price comparisons, no. of hops, flight time etc, however, it will add to customer delight if those services can provide a hint about predicted delays/cancellations.
+It becomes a great boon for travellers if they know the predicted delay/cancellation of flights much in advance which helps them to plan ahead.

+Predcition of delays will also help airlines to plan ahead to avoid them.
+Also sometimes they can reengineer their operative processes/ procedures which can reduce the flight delays.

 Based on the historical data of flights, one can figure out what are all the parameters which affect the delay/cancellation.
 A regression model can be built to predict such delays in the flight.

 ### Datasets and Inputs

 The datasets considered for this analysis and model building is from Kaggle https://www.kaggle.com/usdot/flight-delays This dataset by DOT of USA contains all the flight data during 2015 by 14 different airlines.
-It has around 5.8 million flight data with airlines, source and destination airport, scheduled and actual deprature and arrival times.
+It has around 5.8 million flight data with airlines, source and destination airport, scheduled and actual deprature, arrival times, taxi-out/in data etc.

-This is perfect data for this data exploration and modeling.
+This is perfect data for this data project

 ### Solution Statement